 Volunteering is a great way to keep yourself active and at the same time to enjoy the benefits of being a part of one of Queensland’s highly-regarded and friendliest sailing clubs.
 The Squadron is known as “Regatta City” for hosting a wide range of sailing class State, National and World events.

 Our volunteers range from the dedicated who volunteer on a regular basis, to those who only volunteer once or twice a year.
 There is no requirement to volunteer a minimum number of times per annum.
-When you volunteer we provide a lunch made up of a sandwich/wrap or roll, a chocolate bar (please bring a reuseable water bottle, which you can refill as many times as you wish).
+When you volunteer we provide a lunch made up of a sandwich/wrap or roll and a chocolate bar (please bring a reuseable water bottle, which you can refill as many times as you wish).
 You are also given points on your card that can be redeemed for something from the cafe or bar.
-We are lucky enough to have volunteer shirts provided by our sponsors Motorline BMW and you will receive one of these after you have completed 5 days of volunteering.
+We are lucky enough to have volunteer shirts provided by our sponsors Yachtshare and you will receive one of these after you have completed 5 days of volunteering.
 We also have a Volunteer Thank you Night once a year, and throughout the year we have little celebration parties just for fun.

 RQYS Volunteers are involved with both on-shore and on-water roles as a part of the sailing activities, so there truly is something for everyone.
 Volunteers assist the Sailing Office in conducting the Sailing Program of the Squadron in many different ways, from the highly qualified and experienced Race Officers on the water, to the Communications Volunteer and Ramp Marshals on shore.

 The list below will provide some insight into the many and varied roles and we provide training for all of these areas:

 - Race Officers